A Bold New Lecture Series Designed to Empower Allies

 Credibility Protects Everyone

-Partnerships built on authenticity strengthen communities and reduce liability.
-The Ally Toolkit and Sample Letters help you verify claims, avoid conflicts, and keep your work aligned with real Tribal sovereignty.
+Partnerships built on authenticity strengthen communities, reduce liability, and honor Indigenous sovereignty.
+The Ally Toolkit and Sample Letters help you verify claims, avoid conflicts, and keep your work aligned with real Tribal Nations.

 The Ally Toolkit

-Awareness is only the first step.
-The Ally Toolkit turns what you’ve learned into action; helping you vet organizations, protect your resources, and stand in real solidarity with Tribal Nations.
-Developed with Indigenous input, these tools are already being used by funders and institutions across the country.
+Awareness is the first step.
+The Ally Toolkit turns what you learn into action; helping you vet organizations, protect your resources, and stand in real solidarity with Tribal Nations.

 Stand with Real Nations